microsoft/semantic-kernel/docs/decisions/0040-OTel-semantic-convention.md

 #### Comparison

-Both the static class implementation and the interface approach offer consistent APIs for instrumenting LLM requests.
-The static class implementation has the advantage of not necessitating modifications to the constructors of services and clients.
-However, it poses challenges in terms of configuration (through `PromptExecutionSettings`) and future extensibility.
-On the other hand, the interface approach facilitates convenient configuration and greater expandability, but it necessitates alterations to the constructors.
+All three approaches provide uniform APIs for instrumenting LLM requests.
+The static class implementation holds the benefit of not requiring changes to the constructors of services and clients.
+However, it presents difficulties concerning configuration (via `PromptExecutionSettings` which is configured per prompt).
+The static member approach shares similar challenges, but it permits connectors to generate activities under distinct namespaces, which allows more granular control over Activity telemetry.
+Conversely, the dependency injection approach enables convenient configuration, albeit necessitating modifications to the constructors, and users must explicitly inject the dependency to activate LLM request tracing even when there are registered listeners.

 ### Where do we create the activities